Friso-Hollandic Wars: Siege of Staveren

-The war is interrupted by other events (1411-1421)
+Ceasefire (1411–1421)

 William VI did not immediately react to this setback; he had other things on his mind, being at war with the Duke of Guelders as he was, and receiving messages of the raids his Hoek enemy William, Lord of Arkel was making on his territories all the time.
 So in June 1411 he made a truce with the Frisians, which was renewed in the following month.
 When he began organising a campaign for the middle of August, the Frisians became somewhat more accommodating, and a three-year truce could be negotiated, and the campaign was called off.
 Under the terms of this truce Hollandic merchants got access to coastal towns and villages in Oostergo and Westergo from Dokkum in the northeast all the way around to Lemmer in the southeast; the Vetkoper refugees were allowed to return home; and William VI was awarded a large sum of money.

 In 1414, negotiations to extend the truce for another three years failed, so it was only extended for one year.
 For several successive years after that, it was renewed for one year again.

 William VI of Holland died on 31 May 1417, without having achieved anything else with regard to the Frisian war.
 His death caused a renewed flare-up of the Hoek and Kabeljauw troubles, when his younger brother John of Bavaria tried to take the countship, with the support of the Kabeljauws, from William's daughter Jacqueline of Bavaria, who had the support of the Hoeks, and was married to John IV, the duke of neighbouring Brabant.
 These circumstance made sure that the Frisian matter disappeared into the background again for the time being.